 Side note: The winters are a lot warmer, but ironically, I had more snow days in four years of college than I did in all my years of growing up in Wisconsin.

-After living in Cincinnati during college – and another four years after that – I can say that the winters definitely were milder, but they’re still cold because you know, it’s not the south.
+After living in Cincinnati during college – and another few years after that – I can say that the winters definitely were milder, but they’re still cold because you know, it’s not the south.

 And while I loved Cincinnati, the humid summers were not my favorite.
 In fact, those humid summers actually made me think winters weren’t so bad.